Beach Central - Advising on Financial Aid and Scholarships

 Students enrolled as auditors, not for credit, are exempt from payment of the application fee, but must pay fees appropriate to the number of units taken.

 Payment of fees is required 30 calendar days after registration, or approximately 12 days prior to the first day of instruction, whichever is earlier.
 For payment deadlines, refer to the Schedule of Classes.
 Payment must be received by the due date or the student's registration request may be cancelled; postmarks are not accepted.
 Students who have not completed their registration before 12 days prior to the first day of instruction, must make payment within 24 hours of their registration.
+Students with Veteran benefits including active duty, or dependent eligible for VA Chapter Benefits 31 and 33 will have their fees deferred while being certified by the VA and the campus Veterans Services office and no late fees shall be incurred.

 Students are encouraged to make immediate payment to confirm their enrollment requests as classes fill quickly due to CSULB's high enrollment.